-- 6.4.1 The formal consultation on the draft budget proposals commenced on 23rd December 2021 and concluded on 28th January 2022 this allowed time for the preparation of the final budget proposals for this meeting of the Executive and for the Council meeting on 24th February 2022. - 6.4.2 There is an amendment to budget proposals presented to the Executive at the meeting on 23rd December, to include a capital contribution request of £1.012m to the Children's Trust.
-This request will be subject to a separate detailed business case in accordance with the Council's governance process. - 6.4.3 The structure and design of the consultation will set out the budget proposals and will enable both online and non-digital means of participation, in accordance with good practice.
-This is to ensure the widest possible reach, a variety of consultation methods will be used to maximise the range of accessible channels for consultees, these include:
+- 6.4.1 The formal consultation on the draft budget proposals commenced on 23rd December 2021 and concluded on 28th January 2022 this allowed time for the preparation of the final budget proposals for this meeting of Full Council. - 6.4.2 The structure and design of the consultation will set out the budget proposals and will enable both online and non-digital means of participation, in accordance with good practice.
+This is to ensure the widest possible reach, a variety of consultation methods will be used to maximise the range of accessible channels for consultees, these include: - Online survey available free at libraries for those without internet access (with hard copies and copies in other formats available on request) - An email address and telephone number - Social media including Facebook, Twitter and LinkedIn - Postal address - Emails to key stakeholders, inviting them to comment through the above consultation channels and asking them to promote the consultation to their members/community: e.g., partner organisations, MPs, Town and Parish Councils, Voluntary Sector Infrastructure Organisations. - Emails to Residents' Panel members and other stakeholders who have registered to receive consultation alerts, inviting them to comment through the above consultation channels. - 6.4.3 The purpose of the consultation is to ensure that, Members are fully aware of the consultation feedback and are in a position to take it into account when making final decisions.
+This includes full consideration of any viable alternatives for ways to save money/generate income, if provided.

-- Online survey available free at libraries for those without internet access (with hard copies and copies in other formats available on request) - An email address and telephone number - Social media including Facebook, Twitter and LinkedIn - Postal address - Emails to key stakeholders, inviting them to comment through the above consultation channels and asking them to promote the consultation to their members/community: e.g., partner organisations, MPs, Town and Parish Councils, Voluntary Sector Infrastructure Organisations. - Emails to Residents' Panel members and other stakeholders who have registered to receive consultation alerts, inviting them to comment through the above consultation channels. - 6.4.4 The purpose of the consultation is to ensure that, when the Final Budget is considered by Council on 24th February 2022, Members are fully aware of the consultation feedback and are in a position to take it into account when making final decisions.
-This includes full consideration of any viable alternatives for ways to save money/generate income, if provided. - 6.4.5 In addition, there was specific consultation with local residents regarding the HRA via the respective Tenants Forum, which was held on 20th January 2022 to consider the HRA budget.
+6.4.4 In addition, there was specific consultation with local residents regarding the HRA via the respective Tenants Forum, which was held on 20th January 2022 to consider the HRA budget.